-I apologise in advance for the “clickbait” title that doubtless brought you to this page.
-The fact is that no study has gone and proven that A/B testing has a positive impact on the your pages’ ranking in Google results.
+I apologize in advance for the “clickbait” title that doubtless brought you to this page.
+The fact is that no study has gone and proven that A/B testing has a positive impact on your pages’ ranking in Google results.
 Nevertheless, A/B testing is the perfect method for validating optimization ideas that more often than not aims to improve users’ experience, encouraging their conversion.
 Therein lies the link between A/B testing and SEO: the user experience.

 For a long time now, people have believed that there exists no correlation between acquiring user traffic (whatever the gauge, including SEO) from the user’s experience and conversion.
-There is no better evidence for this than how most advertisers organise themselves: different teams manage acquisition, the user experience and conversion.
-The job of Conversion Manager is still not common while many advertisers already have people responsible for acquiring web traffic on their payroll.
+There is no better evidence for this than how most advertisers organize themselves: different teams manage acquisition, the user experience, and conversion.
+The job of a Conversion Manager is still not common while many advertisers already have people responsible for acquiring web traffic on their payroll.
 In the worst cases, there is nobody to manage optimization, or the task falls to the web analyst or the head of web products, neither of whom is 100% committed.
 At the same time, designers are the only people who manage the user experience part of the website, despite all the impact it has on conversion and the cost-effectiveness of acquisition campaigns.

-Interaction between these three stakeholders does not always happen without difficultly.
+Interaction between these three stakeholders does not always happen without difficulty.
 What SEO analyst hasn’t already asked themselves the following question: “We aren’t going to touch this page, because it has a good ranking in search results and making any modifications risks losing that ranking?”
 Conversely, how many designers have always opposed the recommendations of an SEO analyst who wanted to add more textual content, of which Google is so fond, so as not to impact on the user experience or simply their design?
 For a long time, UX and SEO have been in opposition, to the point of being considered incompatible.

 Today, this is no longer the case, mainly because Google itself has taken user experience criteria into account in its algorithm, requiring webmasters to do the same.
 Several statements released by the search engine hint at this, starting with their recommendations for webmasters: